-The nature of products might have changed, but the path to business ownership is riddled with the same challenges from decades ago.
+The nature of products or services might have changed, but the path to business ownership has some of the same challenges from decades ago:

 - How should I attract investors?

-- How do you set up a sales pipeline?
+- How do I set up a sales pipeline?

-- How do you perform a vendor review?
+- How do I perform a vendor review?